brian-ruf/oscal-class/README.md

 # OSCAL PYTHON MODULES

 ## Overview
-This is a collection of python modules I have created for OSCAL manipulation.
+This is a collection of python modules for [OSCAL](https://pages.nist.gov/OSCAL) manipulation.

 Feedback is welcome in the form of a [GitHub issue](https://github.com/brian-ruf/oscal-class/issues).
-While I will try to address issues in a timely matter, I only intend to invest in feature requests that align with my project work.
+While I will try to address bugs in a timely matter, I only intend to invest in feature requests that align with my project work.
 Feel free to contribute backward compatible enhancements.

 ## Dependencies